Remember Emily Thorne’s dreamy beach house in the TV series Revenge? We sure do. Hampton home designs are still flourishing here today in Perth.

 5. Stone: With its beautiful texture and natural colour variations, stone is one of our favourite Hamptons design features.
 There’s a vast array of natural and engineered stone cladding to choose from, with both light-coloured and dark-hued stones working well for this look.
 It’s all about highlighting the stone with crisp white.

-Checklists are all very well, but we know designing a beautiful Hamptons-inspired home is about much more than a few essential features.
-Timeless homes such as those inspired by the Hamptons style demand the meticulous attention to detail – and innate sense of balance and proportion – that Oswald brings to each and every luxury home it builds.
+We know designing a beautiful Hamptons-inspired home is about much more than a few essential features.
+The Hamptons style demands meticulous attention to detail, so that the home remains timeless with an innate sense of balance and proportion.
+Oswald brings that detail to life, with each and every luxury home we build.